Underwater acoustic positioning system: Tracking or navigation operations

 Following the baseline deployment and survey, the acoustic positioning system is ready for operations.
-In the long baseline example (see figure 1), an interrogator (A) is mounted on the ROV that is to be tracked.
-The interrogator transmits an acoustic signal that is received by the baseline transponders (B, C, D, E).
+In the long baseline example an interrogator is mounted on the ROV that is to be tracked.
+The interrogator transmits an acoustic signal that is received by the baseline transponders.
 The reply of the baseline transponders is received again at the ROV.
-The signal time-of-flight or the corresponding distances A-B, A-C, A-D and A-E are transmitted via the ROV umbilical (F) to the surface, where the ROV position is computed and displayed on a tracking screen.
+The signal time-of-flight or the corresponding distances between interrogator and baseline transponders are transmitted via the ROV umbilical to the surface, where the ROV position is computed and displayed on a tracking screen.
 The acoustic distance measurements may be augmented by depth sensor data to obtain better positioning accuracy in the three-dimensional underwater space.

 Acoustic positioning systems can yield an accuracy of a few centimeters to tens of meters and can be used over operating distance from tens of meters to tens of kilometers.
 Performance depends strongly on the type and model of the positioning system, its configuration for a particular job, and the characteristics of the underwater acoustic environment at the work site.